The Time to Advocate for Refugees Is Now

 For those who have already arrived safely on U.S. soil, their journeys are far from over.
 It is our duty to provide them with reliable humanitarian assistance – halting deportations of these refugees, expediting family reunification, securing safe housing, and providing access to legal and case management services.

-Join our political advocacy - Save the Children Action Network's - refugee and asylum advocacy efforts by sending a message to President Biden: we must open all humanitarian pathways for displaced Afghans seeking safety in the United States.
+Join our political advocacy - Save the Children Action Network's - refugee and asylum advocacy efforts by sending a message to Congress: We must increase foreign aid funding for displaced kids and families who desperately need support.